highgrav/rhizome/README.md

 - dqlite: C library to run replicated Sqlite; more efficient than rqlite. https://dqlite.io/

-Rhizome doesn't pretend to be production-ready database and lacks the consistency guarantees of the above solutions.
+Rhizome doesn't pretend to be a production-ready database and lacks the consistency guarantees of the above solutions.

 In addition, ID sharding is not implemented at this layer, so you're likely to run out of file descriptors if you have a decent number of databases open; this risk can be reduced by implementing sharding at your application level to determine where requests